Mixed Bloods Red Ink offers moody mixed bag by Native American playwrights

 A couple of pieces arrive out of nowhere with unexpected heaviness.
 Briggs delivers a dark and evocative monologue about a man just released from a mental hospital.
 Later, Anderson and Blackhawk perform a fragment by Tomson Highway in which an aunt confronts a nephew who has abandoned his roots, which include both support and abuse; Anderson erupts with an emotional moment that hints at a larger story of which we see only disturbing shadows.

 As theater, the proceedings veer between transitory revelations and long stretches that verge on the ramshackle.
-A bit of music gets thrown into the mix to ease our transitions (Glenn Blacksmith and John Oakgrove lead a small ensemble that serenades us before the action begins, throwing in some lovely Native vocalizing with a bit of rewritten Prince).
+A bit of music gets thrown into the mix to ease our transitions (Mixashawn contributes musical compositions and directs the small ensemble that serenades us before the action begins, throwing in some lovely Native vocalizing with a bit of rewritten Prince).
 Taken as a whole, viewing pleasure is thoroughly conditional.

 Still, the evening's sheer excess of ideas and emotions, and its sense of inclusiveness, guarantee that odd ideas and shards of impressions will rattle around in your head for days afterward.
 In a short intro to Red Ink, the players look around at the audience and declare this the "weirdest pow-wow" they've ever encountered.
 One hopes that this rush of short works represents a beginning rather than an end in itself.
 The coyote's tricks, after all, might not always be the ones we like, but they do keep things interesting.